 \section{Sketch of the proof}

-Along the sequence $(e_p)_{p\geq 0}$, hitting times decompose into crossing times of a linear number of excursions:
+Along the sequence $(e_p)_{p\geq0}$, hitting times decompose into crossing times of a linear number of excursions,

-Although these terms are very correlated, the core of the proof consists in the fact that, as far as fluctuations are concerned, the main contribution only comes from a logarithmic subfamily of asymptotically i.i.d.\ terms, which correspond to so called ``high excursions'' (or ``deep valleys'').
+Although these terms are very correlated, the core of the proof consists of the fact that, as far as fluctuations are concerned, the main contribution only comes from a logarithmic subfamily of asymptotically i.i.d. terms which correspond to so-called ``high excursions'' (or ``deep valleys'').
 This property (stemming from the fact that the random variables $E_\omega[\tau(e_p,e_{p+1})]$ are heavy-tailed) enables the proof to be divided into two parts detailed below.